 Taskbar personalization on Windows 10 20H2

-The experience is only available for new account creation or first logon scenarios.
+The experience is only available for new account creations or first logon scenarios.
 Microsoft is not planning to alter the Taskbar layout on existing accounts.

 Notifications improvements on Windows 10 20H2

 In this feature update, you’ll also see some changes to the notification experience, including an icon at the top to understand the app that generated the alert, and now the system turns off the Focus Assist notification and summary toast by default to avoid unwanted distractions.
-(You can always rollback the previous behavior using Settings.)
+(You can always rollback the previous behavior using the Settings app.)

 Advanced display settings with refresh rate

-Inside the 20H2 update, you’ll also find an updated Advanced display settings page that now includes an option to change the monitor refresh rate.
+Once you install the update, you’ll also find an updated Advanced display settings page that now includes an option to change the monitor refresh rate.